Research Support Handbook

 This includes making openly available research data, methods, and documentation where possible.
 As such, the practices outlined in the Research Support Handbook are a precondition of Open Science.

-You can read more about Open Science in the Netherlands on the website of the Nationaal Programma Open Science.
+More information about how researchers can practice Open Science at VU Amsterdam is available on the VU page about Open Science.
+You can read more about Open Science in the Netherlands on the website of Open Science NL.
 If you are interested in learning more about Open Science or if you are looking for ways to make your research more open and transparent, you can join the Open Science Community Amsterdam, the community of VU employees and students interested in Open Science (joint with the University of Amsterdam and Amsterdam University of Applied Sciences).